Abmstpha/Benchmind/README.md

   **Environment-First AI Model Selection Platform**
 </div>

-**The first AI governance layer that helps teams choose the right model — not just for accuracy, but for the planet.**
+**The first AI governance layer that helps teams choose the right model — not just for performance, but for the planet.**

-Transform your AI model selection process with intelligent, data-driven recommendations that consider quality, performance, cost, and environmental impact.
+Transform your AI model selection process with intelligent, data-driven recommendations that consider **performance, cost, and environmental impact**.
 Aligned with French "IA frugale" specifications and ADEME carbon evaluation standards.

 ## 🎯 Overview